If You Were with Me Now

-"If You Were with Me Now" is a song written by British songwriting team Mike Stock and Pete Waterman, Australian pop singer Kylie Minogue, and American R&B singer Keith Washington for Minogue's fourth studio album, Let's Get to It (1991).
+"If You Were with Me Now" is a song by Australian pop singer Kylie Minogue and American R&B singer Keith Washington.
+It was written by Minogue, Washington, and British songwriting team Mike Stock and Pete Waterman for Minogue's fourth studio album, Let's Get to It (1991).
 The song was produced by Stock and Waterman.
-The song was released as the second single in October 1991 and reached number four on the UK Singles Chart, as well as the top 10 in Ireland and the top 30 in Australia.
+The song was released as the second single on 21 October 1991 by Mushroom Records and PWL Records.
+It reached number four on the UK Singles Chart, peaked at number seven in Ireland, and entered the top 30 in Australia.
 The song is Minogue's first hit single to feature her as a co-writer.

-Both Minogue and Washington recorded their vocals separately at PWL's studio in London; the two did not meet until the music video filming.
-At no moment of the video do they appear together, and there are no obvious signs that the scenes of each of them were recorded at the same location.

 Critical reception

 Digital Spy's Nick Levine called the track a "slushy duet".
+Betty Page from NME wrote, "As for "If You Were Here with Me Now", well, I predict the world will be hearing an awful lot of this, probably around Christmas.
+It's a duet with 'mystery singer' Keith Washington, who sounds like Son Of Lionel but could be helping Kylie to be the Big American Hit.
+It's oozingly schmaltzy and is probably a brilliant career move."
 Writing Minogue's biography for her special on Australian music video programme Rage, they called the song one of the "richly beautiful ballads".
+In 2023, Robert Moran of Australian daily tabloid newspaper The Sydney Morning Herald ranked the song as Minogue's 178th best song (out of 183), adding that sounds like "a play for the Aladdin soundtrack".